wezer-pixel/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# 0x13.
-JavaScript - Objects, Scopes and Closures
+# 0x13 javascript-objects, scopes and closures

-## Objectives
+## To Learn:
 * Why JavaScript programming is amazing
 * How to create an object in JavaScript
 * What this means